zydro-marine/.github/profile/README.md

 ## Zydro Marine Technologies

-We build hardware + software to better utilize the world’s waterways, and rapidly deploy systems to the edge of the world to tackle hard problems.
+We build hardware & software products that make boating safer and more enjoyable.